MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/mobile-app-faq.md

 ## Can I open PDF files that are in SharePoint protected libraries and OneDrive For Business?

 Yes, you can open protected PDF files that others have shared with you via SharePoint and OneDrive for Business.
-Tap the link, and this app opens the file for you.
+Tap the link, and choose this app to open the file for you.

 ## How do I get started with the viewer app?